eternal-labs-co/react-pet-hotel/README.md

 You will be implementing a basic, contrived version of authentication and authorization for the pet hotel management system as well as some read-only features.
 Approach this assignment as if you were working on a real-world project, including any planning and testing that you would normally do.

 Work in the order on the requirements below.
 The goal of this exercise is not to finish all requirements; rather, prioritize talking through the decisions you are making and why.
-Let these be a collaborative conversation as if you are pair-programming with the interviewer.
+Let this be a collaborative conversation as if you are pair-programming with the interviewer.

 You are welcome to look up documentation for the language and libraries you use, but please disable any AI tools before you begin.